 For broader Santa Clara County market context: San Jose Housing Market 2026 and the Best Real Estate Agents in San Jose (2026) guide.
 For an honest read on the Morgan Hill agent landscape — names, brokerage spread, and listing-side commission math — see the companion piece on best Morgan Hill real estate agents in 2026.

 If you're listing in Morgan Hill this year, run the LOQOL flat-fee math before you sign any 2.5–3% listing agreement.
-On a $1.45M SFR median sale, the delta is real, measurable, and stays in your equity column.
-See the full LOQOL flat-fee approach or the pricing breakdown.
+On the $1,255,000 July 2026 median, the delta versus a 6% total commission is $67,301 — real, measurable, and yours to keep in a market where the sale itself may take three months.